Manuscript Review Process

 Each author whose submission has undergone review will receive a decision letter accompanied by the reports.
 If authors are asked to revise and resubmit, the decision letter will include any necessary suggestions on how to address any possible contradictions between reviewers.

 When minor revisions are required, authors will ordinarily need to resubmit their essays within eight weeks.
-Authors who have received a decision to revise and resubmit will be asked to return their manuscripts within sixteen weeks.
+Authors who have received a decision to revise and resubmit will be asked to return their manuscripts within twelve weeks.